zenml-io/zenml/docs/book/stacks-and-components/component-guide/orchestrators/airflow.md

 {% tab title="Remote" %}
 When using the Airflow orchestrator with a remote deployment, you'll additionally need:

 * A remote ZenML server deployed to the cloud.
-See the [deployment guide](../../../deploying-zenml/zenml-self-hosted/) for more information.
+See the [deployment guide](../../../deploying-zenml/zenml-self-hosted/README.md) for more information.
 * A deployed Airflow server.
 See the [deployment section](airflow.md#how-to-deploy-it) for more information.
-* A [remote artifact store](../artifact-stores/) as part of your stack.
+* A [remote artifact store](../artifact-stores/README.md) as part of your stack.
-* A [remote container registry](../container-registries/) as part of your stack.
+* A [remote container registry](../container-registries/README.md) as part of your stack.

 In the remote case, the Airflow orchestrator works differently than other ZenML orchestrators.
 Executing a python file which runs a pipeline by calling `pipeline.run()` will not actually run the pipeline, but instead will create a `.zip` file containing an Airflow representation of your ZenML pipeline.
 In one additional step, you need to make sure this zip file ends up in the [DAGs directory](https://airflow.apache.org/docs/apache-airflow/stable/concepts/overview.html#architecture-overview) of your Airflow deployment.
 {% endtab %}
 {% endtabs %}

 {% hint style="info" %}
 ZenML will build a Docker image called `<CONTAINER_REGISTRY_URI>/zenml:<PIPELINE_NAME>` which includes your code and use it to run your pipeline steps in Airflow.
-Check out [this page](../../../user-guide/advanced-guide/infrastructure-management/containerize-your-pipeline.md) if you want to learn more about how ZenML builds these images and how you can customize them.
+Check out [this page](../../../how-to/handle-requirements-and-docker-settings/containerize-your-pipeline.md) if you want to learn more about how ZenML builds these images and how you can customize them.
 {% endhint %}

 #### Scheduling

-You can [schedule pipeline runs](../../advanced-guide/pipelining-features/schedule-pipeline-runs.md) on Airflow similarly to other orchestrators.
-However, note that **Airflow schedules always need to be set in the past**, e.g.,:
+You can [schedule pipeline runs](../../../how-to/use-remote-compute/schedule-a-pipeline.md) on Airflow similarly to other orchestrators.
+However, note that **Airflow schedules always need to be set in the past**, e.g.:

 ```python
 from datetime import datetime, timedelta